mattermost/docs/source/deployment/sso-saml-okta.md

 ![okta_4_initial_saml_settings.PNG](../../source/images/okta_4_initial_saml_settings.PNG)

 Then, set **Assertion Encryption** as `Encrypted` and generate the encryption certificates.
-You are free to generate the certificates by [downloading a built script here](broken link, to be added).
+You are welcome to generate the certificates by [downloading a built script here](broken link, to be added).

 After generating your x509.crt encryption certificate, upload it to **Encryption Certificate** field.